Selecting an Out-of-State Family for Your Child

 The most important thing to remember is that whether you are choosing an in-state or interstate adoption, the future is never set in stone.
 Adoptive families in-state may choose to move farther away in the future, out-of-state families may move closer, and your future may lead you somewhere else as well.
-The first priority selecting a family is to find the right fit for you and your child; geographical distance can easily be bridged with video chat & phone calls, planned visits, and photographs.
+The first priority in selecting a family is to find the right fit for you and your child; geographical distance can easily be bridged with video chat and phone calls, planned visits, and photographs.

 We Can Help You At Florida Adoption Center

 No matter what you choose for your child, whether in-state or out-of-state, the team at Florida Adoption Center is here to help connect you and your child with the right family.
 If you’re pregnant and need help, contact us today to learn more.